 We have a limited amount of parking in our camp parking lot.
-We encourage units to carpool to reduce their vehicle footprint (or better yet, take the bus!).
-Should you bring vehicle to camp, we do allow vehicles to drive to the campsites using out interior camp service roads.
-Vehicles can access sites to drop off and pick up but otherwise should be left inside the parking lot.
-The Camp Director can give permission for vehicles to remain in campsites.
-If there are vehicles parked inside campsites, please park them off any service road just in case an emergency occurs and a camp vehicle needs to come through a service road.
+We encourage units to carpool to reduce their vehicle footprint.
+We do allow vehicles to drive to the campsites using our interior camp service roads.
+Vehicles can access sites to drop off and pick up, and then should be left in the parking lot unless otherwise approved by the camp director.
+If there are vehicles parked inside campsites, please park them off of any service road just in case an emergency occurs and a camp vehicle needs to come through a service road.